stacks-network/docs/src/pages/understand-stacks/technical-specs.md

   - 51% of malicious Stacks mining power can perform a double-spend attack
   - 51% of malicious Bitcoin mining power can reorg the Stacks chain
 - Different actors and their roles
-  - STX Miners: package transactions into blocks, mine them through a Bitcoin transaction, propagate them, and if they win the block race, append microblocks to their winning block until the next block is mined.
+  - Stacks Miners package transactions into blocks, mine them through a Bitcoin transaction, propagate them, and if they win the block race, append microblocks to their winning block until the next block is mined.
 The next block confirms the microblock stream.
-  - STX Holders: May alter the calculation of block limits (subject to a miner veto) and may vote to disable Proof-of-Transfer rewards for a reward cycle.
+  - Stacks Holders may alter the calculation of block limits (subject to a miner veto) and may vote to disable Proof-of-Transfer rewards for a reward cycle.
 - Transactions are considered final when the corresponding "block commit" transaction on Bitcoin is finalized.
 Typically this can by 3-6 confirmations.
 - For more details, see [Proof of Transfer](/understand-stacks/proof-of-transfer).